 It’s been said that Canadian sellers typically pay between three and seven percent of their home’s selling price to their real estate agent, which is then split with the buyer’s agent – sometimes evenly, sometimes not…

 More By Jaclyn Tersigni:

 It’s a huge honour to be a bridesmaid or groomsman at a friend or family member’s wedding – but being part of the nuptuals can cost big bucks!
-Here’s a breakdown of the costs you’ll incur as a wedding party member, and how you can avoid overspending.
+Here’s a breakdown of some of the costs you’ll incur as a wedding party member, and how you can avoid overspending.